The Peck Place School

+Built in 1969, The Peck Place School is a neighborhood school with approximately three hundred fifty students in grades one through six.
 The building has a distinctive architectural design which places our multimedia center as its focal point and hub of activity.
 Its central location makes it readily accessible to all students.

-The Peck Place School works to educate the whole child, develop responsible, respectful, and productive citizens, and prepare our students for the future.
-In short, The Peck Place students are known for the tracks they leave behind.
+Our school works to educate the whole child, develop responsible, respectful, and productive citizens, and prepare our students for the future.
+In short, Peck Place students are known for the prints their paws make.